asifvora/aws-solutions-architect-associate-notes/README.md

 - Set to a low value if your requests are short

 11. ### Auto Scaling Groups (ASG) Overview

+- In real-life, the load on your websites and application can change

 12. ### Auto Scaling Groups - Scaling Policies

 ======================================================================================================================================